-Q. How much information is made available to you?

-- A. Before surgery is recommended, you participate in a detailed informed consent process, where you will see technical staff and a clinical optometrist.
-Once assessed as suitable, another appointment is required with the surgeon to provide a detailed consent. - Q. Is your surgeon using the most advanced technology available? - A. The WaveLight EX500 laser, by Alcon, is highly regarded for its accuracy, active eye-tracking, small spot size, Gaussian profile, ability to constantly upgrade and customised treatment capabilities.
-It offers the ability to perform individual customised treatments.
+- Q. How much information is made available to you? - A. Before surgery is recommended, you participate in a detailed informed consent process, where you will see technical staff and a clinical optometrist.
+Once assessed as suitable, another appointment is required with the surgeon to provide a detailed consent. - Q. Is your surgeon using the most advanced technology available? - A. The WaveLight Allegretto laser is highly regarded for its accuracy, active eye-tracking, small spot size, gaussian profile, ability to constantly upgrade and customised treatment capabilities.